 - Good student discount: If your student has a 3.0 or higher GPA or has made the Dean’s List or Honor Roll, they might be eligible for a Good Student Discount.
 (This discount exists because students with good grades are seen as being less of a risk.)

 - Driving school: Has your teen done driver’s ed?
 They could qualify for a discount.

-- Discounts for being away: Is your teen attending college over 100 miles away?
-There’s a discount for that, and it allows you to keep your teen on your policy so they can drive while they’re home on breaks.
+- Discounts for being away: Is your teen attending college far away?
+There may be a discount for that, and it allows you to keep your teen on your policy so they can drive while they’re home on breaks.